Clobazam (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to clobazam.
+Do not use if you had an allergic reaction to clobazam.

 How to Use This Medicine:

 - Tablet: You may swallow the tablet whole, break it in half along the score, or crush it and mix it in applesauce.

-- Oral liquid: Shake the bottle before each dose.
+- Oral liquid: Shake the bottle just before each dose.
 Use the bottle adapter and dosing syringe in the package to measure the right dose.
 Squirt the right amount of medicine directly into the corner of the mouth.
 Wash the syringe, barrel, and plunger after each use, and allow the parts to air dry.
 Do not put the syringe in the dishwasher.